Connect with us

 Daniel Edney, M.D., is the State Health Officer.
 Credit: Vickie D. King/Mississippi Today

-A baby is considered high risk if they are born prior to 37 weeks of gestation, weigh less than 5 pounds 8 ounces at birth, have genetic disorders, experience nutritional deficiencies, infections, or in unsafe conditions among other factors as well.
+A baby is considered high risk if they are born prior to 37 weeks of gestation, weigh less than 5 pounds 8 ounces at birth, have genetic disorders, experience nutritional deficiencies, infections, or live in unsafe conditions among other factors as well.

 The average age of infants enrolled in the program is less than one month old.